- Getting Started

 If you receive a notice declining an award for your proposal, check to see if they sent reviewer comments and if not, request them.
 Look at them and start planning to resubmit for the next application cycle.
 It is very common for a proposal not to get funded the first time around, and with the benefit of reviewer input your chances of being funded often increase for a resubmission.

-In the event that you need to start spending more quickly or if you receive notice of an incoming award but the official award notification will take some time to arrive and need to get started, please contact the CLAS OSR and ask if an Assumption of Risk may be possible or appropriate.
+In the event that you need to start spending more quickly or if you receive notice of an incoming award but the official award notification will take some time to arrive and need to get started, please contact the CLAS Office of Research and ask if an Assumption of Risk (AOR) may be possible or appropriate.

 Senior Post-Award Administrator